TheOmer77/project-template/README.md

 ### Docker

 This project uses Docker and Docker Compose to build and run all apps.
-Additional services & environment variables can be added in `compose.yaml`.
+Additional services & environment variables can be added in `compose.yaml` for production, and `compose.dev.yaml` for development.

 ### Utilities